Series · ODE Foundations · Chapter 11

 Euler vs RK4 on the test equation y’ = -2y for several step sizes h.

-The cleanest way to detect a method’s order is to compute the global error at the endpoint for a sequence of step sizes and plot on log-log axes.
-The slope is the order.
+The cleanest way to detect a method’s order is to compute the global error at the endpoint for a sequence of step sizes and plot it on log-log axes.
+The slope indicates the order.

 Log-log convergence: Euler O(h), Heun O(h^2), RK4 O(h^4) on the test equation.